GrinninBarrett/grinninbarrett/README.md

 <br>

-🔭 I’m working towards a career in web development
+🔭 I’m working toward a career in web development

-🌱 I’m currently growing my skills in React, GraphQL, and the MERN stack`
+🌱 I’m currently growing my skills in React, GraphQL, and the MERN stack

 🤝 I’m looking to collaborate on more open source projects in the near future